aatisharote07/Real-Estate-WebApp/Readme.md

-# Real Estate Analytics Flask App
+# Real Estate Analytics   App

 A modern, responsive Flask web application for real estate analytics in Gurgaon with price prediction, market analysis, and property recommendations.